 Many people just don’t realize how their goods get on their store shelves.
 They don’t think about the two-week transit it takes to get from here to there, or vice versa.

 As an industry, we need to do a much better job of simply getting curriculum into elementary schools.
 We need to make a logistics course available and get people thinking about trains and ships, and how they all work together in a port.

 We’re seeing that a little bit more in colleges, in universities, but not so much in the elementary school and lower learning, too.
-When you ask kids what they want to be, they talk about becoming a police officer, a firefighter, an astronaut, or a doctor, and those are great professions, but no one ever says, “I want to be a terminal operator,” when they’re four.
+When you ask kids what they want to be, they talk about becoming a police officer, a firefighter, an astronaut, or a doctor, and those are great professions, but no one ever says “I want to be a terminal operator” when they’re four.

 And it’s not just women, right?
 The lack of diversity across the board is something that needs to be addressed.
-It’s long-standing in an industry which has a substantial lack of diversity across all spectrums.
+It’s long-standing in an industry that has a substantial lack of diversity across all spectrums.